coderefinery/manuals/workshop-administration.md

 # As people arrive

 - Emphasize to people that you need to sit with someone - don't work alone.
-- Try to have people sit next to someone with a simliar operating system if they have no preference, since they will face similar problems.
+- Try to have people sit next to someone with a similar operating system if they have no preference, since they will face similar problems.